Reds vs. Giants Player Props Betting Odds

-LaMonte Wade Jr and Spencer Steer are two of the top players with prop bets available when the San Francisco Giants and the Cincinnati Reds play at Great American Ball Park on Monday (first pitch at 7:10 PM ET).
+Oddsmakers have listed player props for LaMonte Wade Jr, Jonathan India and others when the San Francisco Giants visit the Cincinnati Reds at Great American Ball Park on Wednesday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!